 Shawn Elliott begins his seventh season in Columbia as the Gamecocks’ offensive line coach.
 He was the only member of Steve Spurrier’s coaching staff retained by Will Muschamp for the 2016 season.

 The Camden, S.C. native originally joined the football staff on January 3, 2010.
 In addition to his duties with the offensive line, he served as the running game coordinator in 2010 and ‘11 and was given the title of co-offensive coordinator in 2012.
 When Coach Spurrier stepped down midway through the 2015 campaign, Elliott was named the interim head coach and posted a 1-5 ledger.

-The Gamecock offense has continued to thrive since Elliott joined the staff.
+The Gamecock offense has thrived in most years since Elliott joined the staff.
 The 2014 unit scored nearly 33 points per game while racking up over 440 yards of offense per contest.
 Senior offensive guard A.J.
 Cann garnered both All-SEC and All-America accolades in the process.

 Elliott was the first player in Appalachian State history to appear in the NCAA Division I-AA playoffs four separate seasons.
 He was a four-year letterwinner for the Black and Gold, helping the squad to two Southern Conference titles.
 He was a co-captain on the Mountaineers’ 1995 squad that finished 12-1 while earning all-league distinction as a defensive end.
 In his four seasons as a player, the Mountaineers posted a combined record of 36-14.

-Elliott was one of three Appalachian State coaches to earn the NCAA’s Award of Valor for their efforts in rescuing two individuals from a car accident on Oct.
-1, 2000.
+Elliott was one of three App State coaches to earn the NCAA’s Award of Valor for their efforts in rescuing two individuals from a car accident in 2000.

 Elliott is married to the former Summer Scruggs, who was ASU’s women’s tennis Most Valuable Player in 1998.
-They have two children, a daughter, Maddyn, and a son, Max.
+They have two children, Maddyn and Max.